 "Once we became aware of the incident we immediately launched an internal affairs investigation," Maj.
 Matt Boyd told Channel 2.
 More HERE

+All three deaths are being investigated.
+One of the departments, the University of Cincinnati Police Department, has suspended the use of Tasers by its officers.
 About 15,000 US police departments, including 29 of the nation's 33 largest cities, use a total of 260,000 Tasers.
 The devices have been the objects of controversy since first being deployed broadly in the 1990s.